scott-linder/rbacfs/doc/maintenance/README.md

 Includes
 --------

+* Assumptions about knowledge of audience.
+    * Links to any introductory material.
 * Where to obtain the software.
     * What service is it hosted on.
     * Under what version control system is it maintained.